Systematic design of a robust half-W1 photonic crystal waveguide for interfacing slow light and trapped cold atoms

 In this paper, we design a novel platform for interfacing trapped cold atoms and a slow-mode photonic crystal waveguide.
-Building from the promises of W1 waveguides, made of a linear defect in a 2D photonic crystal, and initial work in Ref.~\cite{Zang2016}, we propose a tailored platform for trapping arrays of Rubidium atoms in the proximity, as sketched in Fig.~\ref{fig:structure}(a).
+Building on the promises of W1 waveguides, made of a linear defect in a 2D photonic crystal, and initial work in~\cite{Zang2016}, we propose a tailored platform for trapping arrays of Rubidium atoms in its proximity, as sketched in figure~\ref{fig:structure}(a).
 Waveguides based on a 2D photonic crystal etched in a large refractive-index slab have well-known strengths and are widely used in the telecom range.
-Many techniques have been developed to shape their dispersion curve with astounding precision \cite{Petrov2004, Li2008, Frandsen2006, Colman2012, Vyas2022}.
-Strong coupling between a single emitter embedded in a W1 waveguide and the guided light has been demonstrated \cite{Arcari2014}, and successfully exploited for quantum operations \cite{LeJeannic2022}.
-The proposed platform, sketched in Fig.~\ref{fig:structure}(a), can be seen as half a W1 waveguide.
-As its W1 counterpart, it enables enables dispersion engineering but in addition offers a 2$\pi$ solid-angle optical access to the edge of the structure, allowing for simpler transport of atoms close to it~\cite{Zang2016}.
-We use a large refractive index GaInP slab that facilitates the design by offering more flexibility in the engineering of guided modes, and we show how to trap atoms in the proximity via additional guided modes.
+Many techniques have been developed to shape their dispersion curve with astounding precision~\cite{Petrov2004, Li2008, Frandsen2006, Colman2012, Vyas2022}.
+Strong coupling between guided light and a single emitter embedded in a W1 waveguide has been demonstrated~\cite{Arcari2014}, and successfully exploited for quantum operations~\cite{LeJeannic2022}.
+The proposed platform, sketched in figure~\ref{fig:structure}(a), can be seen as half a W1 waveguide, with the horizontal guidance mechanism relying on both photonic band gap and total internal reflection.
+As its W1 counterpart, it enables dispersion engineering but in addition offers a 2$\pi$ solid-angle optical access to the edge of the structure, allowing for simpler transport of atoms close to it~\cite{Zang2016}.
+We use a large refractive index GaInP slab that facilitates the design by offering more flexibility in the engineering of guided modes and band gaps, and we show how to trap atoms in the proximity via the evanescent field of additional guided modes.